-Property can be moved, discarded, or demolished and are easily replaced.
+Property can be moved, discarded, or demolished and is easily replaced.
 People are not property.
 A person cannot be treated in any of these ways and cannot be owned by anyone.

 What is ownership?

-Ownership is ‘legal title' to property with an exclusive legal right to its possession.
+Ownership is having a legal title to property with an exclusive legal right to its possession.
 It is ‘the full and complete right of dominion over property.
-Collins Dictionary of Law © W.J.
-Stewart, 200
+Collins Dictionary of Law

 Ownership outlines a set of legal rights over real or personal property.